 Snacks such as crisps usually contain salt and ay contain onion power so are bad for your dog.

 Cookies can often contain cocoa powder, and raisins etc. so are also bad for dogs.

 Essentially feed your dog high-quality dog treats that are specially made for dogs, and all will be fine.

 Safety Tips when feeding people food to dogs

 Before you give your dog a portion of human food, make sure it’s safe.
 Be aware of what he can and cannot eat and be cautious at all times.
 Don’t give your dog a diet of 100% human food.
 It’s very important that he receives the correct balance of nutrients.
 Ensure that he eats a balanced diet consisting of both good quality kibble and people foodstuffs.
 A great site to check out the quality is all about dog food.

 Begin any changes to his diet slowly.
 Offer your dog small amounts, to begin with, and keep to food products that are similar to the contents of his kibble food.
 Offer your dog only food that you would eat yourself.
 Chicken skin, gristle and fat that you would generally leave on your plate are not for sharing with your pet.

 When in Doubt, Ask A Vet

 If you notice any strange behaviour or your dog shows signs of weakness, vomiting, lack of coordination, or just acting very strangely, please contact your Vet for advice immediately.

 If your dog has eaten something it shouldn’t, then the quicker, the better chance of survival.

 Conclusion about Toxic foods for dogs

 While we consider our dogs part of our families, feeding them your food at mealtimes can cause serious problems to their health.

-As we all know, dogs are quite expert at sniffing out food so be prepared not to leave any food items lying around within easy reach.
+As we all know, dogs are quite experts at sniffing out food so be prepared not to leave any food items lying around within easy reach.
 If you think your dog has eaten a toxic food item, consult your Vet immediately or at the very least call VetFone.